 It’s no mystery that hiring a consultant is an expensive proposition.
 Depending on the services you require, rates for an experienced consultant can run into the hundreds of dollars per hour.
 As such, the investment adds up very quickly even for the smallest of projects.

 On the other hand, a consultant provides tremendous value to an organization.
 In many cases, the benefits far surpass those gained by a company using internal resources.

-Consultants have knowledge and experience that can be brought to bear to help find the best solutions for your business needs.
+Consultants have knowledge and experience that help find the best solutions for your business needs.
 That’s not to say that you don’t have a wealth of expertise within your organization already.
 Most companies do, but often that institutional knowledge is limited to a specific industry, or even a specific company.

-Hiring a consultant allows you to have an expert work on your needs without the complexity of hiring and managing an employee.
-Consultants are independent third parties.
+Hiring a consultant gives you an expert to work on your needs without the complexity of hiring and managing an employee.

 A good consultant will always want and need as much collaboration and input from your people as they can get.
 With that said, your project stands a much better chance of being successfully completed if you have someone focused on driving the project and nothing else.
 This allows your staff to remain focused on their daily responsibilities the vast majority of the time, with minimal time required to participate in the process.

 Consultants can react quickly to your needs and can scale up and down much faster than most organizations can with existing or new employees.

 Let’s say that the new project you need to implement will require 120 man hours per week to complete.
 Do you have the resources to allocate to it?
 If not, how long will it take to recruit and hire the right people for the job?

 Consultants have their own resources ready to go to work for you.

 Even most small, independent consultants have relationships with other highly qualified people.
 They can bring this additional expertise in on a moment’s notice.
 Either way, when you hire a consultant, scaling up and resource allocation become the consultant’s problem, not yours.